Scott D. Cater

 Occupation: Self Employed Contractor; Owner of Katia Construction, Inc. specializing custom remodeling and repair.

-Music influences: Hank Levy, Maynard Ferguson, and Grover Washington Jr., Ashton Fletcher, Duke Ellington
+Music influences: Hank Levy, Maynard Ferguson, and Grover Washington Jr., Ashton Fletcher, Duke Ellington, John Kessell

-Background Information: Played with George Ross at UMCP (director); Kim Waters at HCL jazz vocal group.
+Background Information: Played with George Ross at UMCP (director); Kim Waters at HCL jazz vocal group., The Don Junker Band, Checkered Past (classic Rock), Combinations (jazz) and subbed or played as a member of many other bands.

-I continue to study advanced jazz improvisation with Ashton Fletcher at Fletcher Music School and saxophone technique with Greg Thompkins.
+I studied advanced jazz improvisation with Ashton Fletcher at Fletcher Music School and saxophone technique with Greg Thompkins.

-As a staff member at Fletcher Music School, I teach saxophone and beginning jazz improvisation.
+As a staff member at Fletcher Music School, I taught saxophone and beginning jazz improvisation.

 Other: I am also a board member of the RJE, the Technical Director for the band and the emergency drummer.